A globally stable self-similar blowup profile in energy supercritical Yang-Mills theory: Spectral analysis of the linearized wave evolution

-We conclude that $f_\lambda$ belongs to $C^\infty_\rad(\overline{\BB^d_R})$, is a solution to the homogeneous linear wave equation and that \eqref{MultFundSol} holds. \end{proof} In accordance to the literature \cite{MR3278903, MR3475668, glogic2021stable}, a non-zero smooth solution of the form \eqref{ModeLambda} to Eq. \eqref{ModeEq} is called a \emph{mode solution}.
+We conclude that $f_{\lambda}$ belongs to $C^\infty_\rad(\overline{\BB^d_{R}})$, is a solution to \Cref{ModeEqHSC} and that \eqref{MultFundSol} holds. \end{proof} In accordance to the literature \cite{MR3538419}, \cite{MR3623242}, \cite{MR3278903}, \cite{MR3475668}, \cite{MR4469070}, a nonzero smooth solution of the form \eqref{ModeLambda} to \Cref{ModeEq} is called a \emph{mode solution}.
 It is called an \emph{unstable mode solution} if $\Re(\lambda)\geq 0$ and the corresponding $\lambda$ is called an \emph{unstable eigenvalue}.
-We will see in the proof of \autoref{LemmaKerLin} without effort that time translation invariance of the Yang-Mills equation induces the unstable eigenvalue $\lambda=1$.
-The \emph{mode stability problem} claims that this is in fact the only unstable eigenvalue and, in this respect, we say that the self-similar solution $u_T^*$ is \emph{mode stable} if unstable mode solutions exist only for $\lambda=1$.
-We continue the spectral analysis and prove mode stability of $u_T^*$.
-Interestingly, the structure of the linear wave equation \eqref{ModeEq} enables us to reduce the core of this difficult problem to standard similarity coordinates where it has been solved recently by Glogi\'{c} \cite{glogic2021stable} in all dimensions. \begin{proposition} Let $R\geq \frac{1}{2}$, $k\in\NN$ such that $k\geq \frac{d-1}{2}$.
+We will see in the proof of \Cref{LemmaKerLin} without effort that time translation invariance of the Yang-Mills equation induces the unstable eigenvalue $\lambda=1$.
+The \emph{mode stability problem} claims that this is in fact the only unstable eigenvalue and, in this respect, we say that the self-similar solution $u_{T}^{*}$ is \emph{mode stable} if unstable mode solutions exist only for $\lambda=1$.
+Posed this way, the mode stability problem lays the focus on the study of solutions to the spectral ODE \eqref{ModeEqHSC}, which does not require any knowledge of the concrete operator $\mathbf{L}$, its spectral properties nor the precise functional setting.
+This is convenient for disclosing the core of the analysis behind the mode stability problem.
+Later, when we identify $\lambda=1$ as the only source for instabilities for the linearized wave evolution, we need the additional information that the geometric and algebraic multiplicities of $\lambda=1$ as an eigenvalue of $\mathbf{L}$ coincide.
+This is addressed in \Cref{SpecProjProp}.

+We continue the spectral analysis and prove mode stability of $u_{T}^{*}$.
+Interestingly, the structure of the linear wave equation \eqref{ModeEq} enables us to reduce the core of this difficult problem to standard similarity coordinates where it has been solved recently by I. Glogi\'{c} \cite{MR4469070} in all dimensions. \begin{proposition} Let $R\geq \frac{1}{2}$, $k\in\NN$ such that $k\geq \frac{d-1}{2}$.
 We have

 and

 with